Polished Concrete Flooring

 Eco-Option/LEED Certified

-Types of Aggregate Exposure Levels
+Types of Aggregate Exposure Level

 With polished concrete, there are essentially 4 aggregate exposure levels.
 As the concrete is profiled deeper, more aggregate is exposed, creating different looks.
-Each desired look depends on concrete.
+Each desired look depends on concrete. **No set concrete aggregate exposure can be controlled for 100%**

 Cream Cut